Lucas Sasha: Career

 On 4 July 2013, Sasha signed a two-year contract with Hapoel Tel Aviv after a short trial.
 On 18 July, he marked his debut by scoring a goal and providing an assist in the 4–1 away win over Beroe in the first leg of a UEFA Europa League preliminary round match.
 He returned to Bulgaria, joining reigning champions Ludogorets Razgrad in the summer of 2015.

-On 10 July 2019, he moved to the Greek Superleague, signing a two-year contract with Aris.
+On 10 July 2019, he moved to the Super League Greece, signing a two-year contract with Aris.
 On 24 August 2019, he scored his first goal for the club, in a 1–1 home draw against OFI.
 On 10 November 2019, he scored with a beautiful header helping to a 2–1 home win against Asteras Tripolis.

 On 4 January 2020, he scored with a perfect shot, after an assist from Giannis Fetfatzidis, to seal a triumphant 4–2 home win against PAOK, at the Derby of Thessaloniki.
 Ten days later, he helped with a goal to a 2–1 home win against Xanthi, as his team qualified for the quarter-finals of the Greek Cup.

 In June 2020, Sasha is likely to extend his contract, as everyone in the team has been impressed by his consistency and professionalism.

 His first goal for the 2020–21 season came in a 2–2 away draw against Atromitos, on 5 December 2020.
 In the first game of 2021, Sasha opened the score in a 2–0 home win against Volos.

 On 22 March 2021, Sasha signed a new three-year contract, which will keep at the Kleanthis Vikelidis Stadium, until the summer of 2024.